La Conga – 1551 N. Vine

 Now it’s Bob Brooks’ 7 Seas 1/28/1942.
 LA Times.

-Bob Brooks had taken over the Seven Seas by January 1942 but Brooks enhanced the café’s tropical décor with outstanding works of art on black velvet by artist Edgar Leeteg, visiting Leeteg in Tahiti to personally select the paintings.
+Bob Brooks had taken over the Seven Seas by January 1942.
+Though Brooks is generally said to have added the velvet paintings, as noted above, Haller had them before Brooks.
+Brooks may have added to the collection.
+An admirer of artist Edgar Leeteg, he reportedly visited Leeteg in Tahiti to personally select the paintings.

 In 1942, Brooks also operated the new Nevada Biltmore in Las Vegas at 614 N. Main Street, with the tropical-themed 7 Seas Room, which like its Hollywood counterpart featured Leeteg paintings.